saulrichardson/solstice/data/cache/Grohskopf_et_al.__2023_/extracted/document.md

 Quadrivalent Live Attenuated Influenza
 Vaccine (LAIV4)
 Available Vaccine.
-One live attenuated influenza vaccine, FluMist Quadrivalent (LAIV4), is expected to be available d h fl
+One live attenuated influenza vaccine, FluMist Quadrivalent (LAIV4), is expected to be available
-4
-d

 ### influenza vaccines (Table 2).
 RIV4 is not licensed for children